Screenix

 • No Wayland support

-• No zoom, effects, or cursor tracking
+• No zoom, effects, or cursor overlay

 • Basic output options only